torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 ======================================

 eBPF, also commonly
-referred to as BPF, is a technology with origins in the Linux kernel that can run untrusted programs in a privileged context such as an operating system kernel.
+referred to as BPF, is a technology with origins in the GNU/Linux kernel that can run untrusted programs in a privileged context such as an operating system kernel.
 This document specifies the BPF instruction set architecture (ISA).